The Other Wes Moore: The lives of the two Wes Moores

 The author served in the U.S. military, was an aide to Condoleezza Rice, and worked in investment banking.
 The author, whose father died after a medical misdiagnosis, stated that he was, as a pre-teen, failing classes and getting into legal trouble, but that his life changed after his mother sent him to Valley Forge Military Academy and College.

 The book also documents Wesley John "Wes" Moore, born in 1975, who was also raised in Baltimore in the 1980s.
 This Moore, whose father abandoned him, sold illegal drugs.
 Wesley's mother Mary Moore, who had an associate's degree from the Community College of Baltimore, never attended Johns Hopkins University, even though she received admission, due to the cancellation of her Pell Grant.
 The other Wes Moore attempted to escape a life of crime, but he robbed a jewelry store on February 7, 2000, as part of a scheme with his brother, Richard Antonio "Tony" Moore, and two other men.
 Tony Moore shot and killed Sergeant Bruce A. Prothero during the getaway.
 All four were convicted of offenses related to the incident.
 Prothero was survived by his five children and wife.

 Wesley Moore went to trial on first-degree murder, and was convicted.
 He was sentenced to life imprisonment without parole by a judge, with the sentence reported in the press on June 9, 2001.
 He was incarcerated, and as of 2011 still was, in the Jessup Correctional Institution in Jessup, Maryland.
 Of the four criminals, Wesley Moore was the last to receive his sentence.
 Tony Moore pleaded guilty so he could not be sentenced to death, and he also received life imprisonment without parole.
+Tony died in prison in 2008 from kidney failure.